KayseMca/Projects/README.md

 # Projects
-Simple some of my projects(Python and machineLearning)
+some of my projects(Python and machineLearning)